sesham18/DogApp/README.md

-Doggone, An interactive app that lets you manage adoptable dogs
+Doggone, An interactive app that lets you view and manage adoptable dogs

 Live website: https://warm-stream-27959.herokuapp.com/